-Leave Us Out of Your Problem, APC Tells Labour Party
+Leave Us out of Your Problem, APC Tells Labour Party

 “He clarified that the reported situation at the LP headquarters was a result of a legal process arising from the orders of a Federal Capital Territory High Court that barred Mr. Abure and other national officers of the party from parading themselves as such.”

-Morka noted that LP’s morbid obsession with APC was unfathomable and infantile, adding that Abure’s bogus claim follows Mr Peter Obi’s unsubstantiated and vexatious claim that he was being hounded into exile by our party.
+Morka noted that LP’s morbid obsession with APC was unfathomable and infantile, adding that Abure’s bogus claim follows Mr. Obi’s unsubstantiated and vexatious claim that he was being hounded into exile by our party.

-He stressed that the ruling party was not responsible for Abure’s travails, saying he would do well to focus his thin attention and energy on dealing with the many allegations of criminal conduct of forgery and financial impropriety leveled against him by his own party
+He stressed that the ruling party was not responsible for Abure’s travails, saying he would do well to focus his attention and energy on dealing with the many allegations of criminal conduct of forgery and financial impropriety levelled against him by his own party.

-The Spokesperson said while the LP continues to grapple with its myriad woes and crying wolf where none exists, the APC would stay focused and committed to forming a new government to be led by the Asiwaju Bola Ahmed Tinubu.
+The APC spokesperson said while the LP continues to grapple with its myriad woes and crying wolf where none exists, the APC would stay focused and committed to forming a new government to be led by Senator Bola Ahmed Tinubu.